-Time spent at antique shops and on eBay has revealed a number of names of snowshoe makers and manufacturers no longer in operation.
+Time spent at antique shops and on eBay has revealed several names of snowshoe makers and manufacturers no longer in operation.
 The following listing does not pretend to be comprehensive.
 Readers are invited – and in fact, encouraged! – to issue correctives and addendums to the below.

 The GV Snowshoes site lists Aigle Noir as a 1984 acquisition.
-The response to a letter on p.
+Moreover, the response to a letter on p.
 11 in Backpacker’s 13 February 1976 issue (vol. 4, no. 1) gives the company’s address as 42 de la Passerelle in Loretteville.
+You can find a small snowshoe-shaped grey sticker on the toe bar with the company’s logo on vintage pairs of these shoes.

 I have seen online photos and references to Browning snowshoes.
 One photo makes visible stamping on the toe-bar that reads “Made in Canada.”